 The kind of services included covers Management Company and AIFM services, fund administration, transfer agency, custody/depositary, corporate secretarial services, fund registration services and regulatory reporting, all tailored for each client’s needs.
 Upon request, the robust value chain may also combine additional UBS expertise such as asset management, brokerage and securities lending, says Zeller.

 More important than the list of business functions included in the offering, is UBS’s well-established experience for designing and structuring the right vehicle for innovative investment solutions in the requested markets and client segments, says Zeller.
-“By analysing client demands, our experts challenge several dimensions of a new fund concept to ensure that the package is tailor-made and will really support an active market penetration.”
+“By analyzing client demands, our experts challenge several dimensions of a new fund concept to ensure that the package is tailor-made and will really support an active market penetration.”

 So why Luxembourg?
 “UBS has had a long presence in Luxembourg and in the post-Brexit era, it is likely to take on greater significance as a cross-border centre of choice for our own funds business but also for third party clients looking for long-term partnership with our Group,” says Zeller.